Suddala Hanmanthu

 Suddala Hanmanthu was a noted Indian poet of the mid 1900s.
-He wrote songs like Palleturi pillagada... pasulagaase monagaada... (from the movie Maa Bhoomi).
+He wrote songs like "Palleturi pillagada... pasulagaase monagaada..." (featured in the film Maa Bhoomi).

 Early life

 Suddala Hanmanthu was born in Paladugu village, Mothkur mandal.
-Later, he moved to suddala village of Gundala Mandal in Yadadri bhuvanagiri district, Telangana State in India.
+Later, he moved to Suddala village in the Gundala mandal, Yadadri Bhuvanagiri district, Telangana.

 Career

 Suddala Hanmanthu's poetry inspired the people of Telangana to participate in the communist-led peasant struggle against the oppressive rule of feudal lords and the Nizam.
 Along with his contemporary leader Gurram Yadagiri Reddy, a famous communist leader, he fought against Doras and Gadi's rule.
 This struggle was known in Indian history as the Telangana Rebellion.

-His themes were freedom from the bonded labour known as Vetti Chakiri, democracy, liberation, equality and communism.
+The themes of his writing included freedom from the bonded labour known as Vetti Chakiri, democracy, liberation, equality and communism.

-His Telugu folk song, Palletoori Pillagada, mobilised the people of his region.
-It was included in the movie, Maa Bhoomi (1980).
-The movie Rajanna, starring Nagarjuna is inspired by Sri Suddala Hanumanthu's life.
+His Telugu folk song, "Palletoori Pillagada", mobilised the people of his region.
+It was included in the movie Maa Bhoomi (1980).
+The movie Rajanna, starring Nagarjuna, is inspired by Suddala Hanumanthu's life.

 Personal life

 Suddala Hanmanthu was married to Janakamma and his son Suddala Ashok Teja is a contemporary lyricist.
-He earned fame for his Telugu songs and was awarded the National Film Award for Best Lyrics in the year 2003.
+He earned fame for his Telugu songs and was awarded the National Film Award for Best Lyrics in 2003.
 They also had another two sons and a daughter.
-Famous Telugu actor Uttej is his grandson, son of his daughter.
+The Telugu actor Uttej is his grandson, son of his daughter.